jamesainslie/dot/README.md

 ## Features

 Planned features for v0.1.0:
-- Stow packages to target directory
+- Manage packages by creating symbolic links to target directory
-- Unstow packages from target directory
+- Unmanage packages by removing symbolic links from target directory
-- Restow packages with incremental updates
+- Remanage packages with incremental updates
 - Adopt existing files into packages
 - Conflict detection and resolution
 - Transactional operations with rollback